 Friday we all met at the WOTC warehouse in Harlingen.
 We loaded Byron’s tiny Japanese truck and he headed for the Brownsville grounds and I went back to the training center and took off the hitch and picked up a few things I had forgotten.
 Byron’s truck is a bit scary over 45 mph so he travelled on the frontage road most of the way and even with my detour we arrived at about the same time.
 Juanita travelled with Martha and once at the grounds they and John Grandy used landscape staples to attach laminated signs showing the booth number, the name of the group running the booth and the type of booth (Food, Drinks, Clothing, Books, etc.).

-Semis are arriving with stuff from Harlingen and they are being offloaded in a staging area in a staging area.
-I am one of a couple of trucks and trailers being pulled by van or tractor ferrying stuff from the staging area to the booths that will distribute it to the public tomorrow.
-The last minute change to the booth has created some confusion with booth numbering but we prevail by working off the booth labels to drop off stuff.
+Semis are arriving with stuff from Harlingen and they are being offloaded in a staging area.
+I am one of a couple of trucks and trailers ferrying stuff from the staging area to the booths that will distribute it to the public tomorrow.
+The last minute change to the booth has created some confusion with booth numbering but we prevail by using the booth labels to determine where to drop stuff.

 My truck gets used as a tractor a few times either to pull stuck vehicles out of the mud or to pull Gaylord boxes of books from a trailer into a booth handing out books.
 Late in the day while doing this the truck dash displays a message that the exhaust filter is 80% plugged and needs regeneration.
 I abandon site for a while to drive at high speed a few interchanges up the freeway and back.
 The message centre announces the filter is regenerated.
 When we got back the containers of books were off the trailer.
 Plan B whatever it was must have worked.